cartesi/DevGuide/mac/guide.md

 To shut down the node and eliminate all active Docker containers, you can follow these steps

-1. Terminate the environment by using the shortcut CTRL + C.
+1. Terminate the environment.

-2. Run the command below in your dApp directory:
+2. Run the command below in your backend directory:

    ```
    docker compose -f ../docker-compose.yml -f ./docker-compose.override.yml down -v